Labour Says It's "Shameful" That Carillion Brought In New Rules To Protect Bosses' Bonuses

-Labour has accused construction giant Carillion of prioritising bonuses for their top executives over the wellbeing of their workers and the public services they run.
+Labour has accused construction giant Carillion of prioritising bonuses for its top executives over the wellbeing of its workers and the public services it runs.

-Shadow Cabinet Office minister Jon Trickett said it was "shameful" that the UK's second biggest construction firm had introduced new rules to protect bosses' bonuses in 2016.
+Shadow Cabinet Office minister Jon Trickett said it was "shameful" that the UK's second-biggest construction firm had introduced new rules to protect bosses' bonuses in 2016.

 On Monday the company, which employs 20,000 workers in Britain, announced it had gone into liquidation after talks over the weekend with lenders and the government failed to reach a deal to allow it to continue trading.